Table of Contents

 3. Competition galore

 When you jump on the content bandwagon, you will see that the competition is intense.
 Whatever you think of, people have already written or talked about it.
 Therefore, coming up with new ideas is more challenging than ever.
+This competition poses a major challenge for marketers.
 If you want to develop better quality content compared to your competitor, you will need the resources.
 So allocate them.
 Apparently, content marketing accounts for 26% of the total marketing budget of B2C Marketers.

 4. Embrace paid promotions